Solving particle-antiparticle and cosmological constant problems: Problems with the definition of particles and antiparticles in dS quantum theories

-As noted in Sec. \ref{symmetry}, dS symmetry is more general than Poincare one, and the latter can be treated as a special degenerate case of the former in the formal limit $R\to\infty$.
+As noted in Sec. \ref{symmetry} and shown in the discussion of Eq. (\ref{EPm}), dS symmetry is more general than Poincare one, and the latter can be treated as a special degenerate case of the former in the formal limit $R\to\infty$.
 This means that, with any desired accuracy, any phenomenon described in the framework of Poincare symmetry can be also described in the framework of dS symmetry if $R$ is chosen to be sufficiently large, but there also exist phenomena for explanation of which it is important that $R$ is finite and not infinitely large (see \cite{book}).

-As shown in \cite{book,JPA}, dS symmetry is broken in the formal limit $R\to\infty$ because one IR of the dS algebra splits into two IRs of the Poincare algebra with positive and negative energies and with equal masses.
-Therefore, the fact that the masses of particles and their corresponding antiparticles are equal to each other, can be explained as a consequence of the fact that observable properties of elementary particles can be described not by exact Poincare symmetry but by dS symmetry with a very large (but finite) value of $R$.
-In contrast to QFT, for combining a particle and its antiparticle into one object, there in no need to assume locality and involve local field functions because a particle and its antiparticle already belong to the same IR of the dS algebra (compare with the above remark about the isotopic symmetry in the proton-neutron system).

 The fact that dS symmetry is higher than Poincare one is clear even from the fact that, in the framework of the latter symmetry, it is not possible to describe states which are superpositions of states on the upper and lower hemispheres.
-Therefore, breaking the IR into two independent IRs defined on the northern and southern hemispheres obviously breaks the initial symmetry of the problem.
+Therefore, breaking one dS IR into two independent IRs defined on the northern and southern hemispheres obviously breaks the initial symmetry of the problem.
 This fact is in agreement with the Dyson observation (mentioned above) that dS group is more symmetric than Poincare one.

-When $R\to\infty$, standard concepts of particle-antiparticle, electric charge and baryon and lepton quantum numbers are restored, i.e., in this limit superpositions of particle and antiparticle states become prohibited according to the superselection rules.
-Therefore, those concepts arise as a result of symmetry breaking at $R\to\infty$, i.e., they are not universal.
+When $R\to\infty$, standard concepts of particle-antiparticle, electric charge and baryon and lepton quantum numbers are restored, i.e., in this limit superpositions of particle and antiparticle states become prohibited according to the superselection rules. {\it Therefore, those concepts have a rigorous physical meaning only as a result of symmetry breaking at $R\to\infty$, but if $R$ is finite they can be only good approximations when $R$ is rather large.}